Visual Glossary - Translating AI for Infrastructure Engineers

 Vector Database

-Database that stores and retrieves embeddings (similarity).
+Database that stores and retrieves embeddings via similarity search.

 LLM (Large Language Model)